SteveBronder/riccaticpp/benchmarks/readme.md

 The figure below (`ivp_bench_errs.png`) plots the relative error of the solution at the end of the solution interval for each method against an analytic reference value (which is available for all examples).
 We highlight the following:

 - **Bremer**: With smaller $\lambda$, all methods achieve a global accuracy consistent with the user-defined local tolerance.
 At large $\lambda$, we note that the large condition number of the problem does not allow for a global accuracy of $10^{-12}$ to be achieved (see section 4 of @agocs2024adaptive ). `pyriccaticpp` produces the smallest error that one could realistically expect for a problem with this condition number (and working in double precision arithmetic).
-Classical methods are forced to take more and smaller steps, which accummulates local error, resulting in a global error that is a few orders of magnitue larger than the tolerance setting, except for BDF, which fails catastrophically and produces $\mathcal{O}(1)$ error.
+Classical methods are forced to take more and smaller steps, which accummulates local error, resulting in a global error that is a few orders of magnitude larger than the tolerance setting, except for BDF, which fails catastrophically and produces $\mathcal{O}(1)$ error.
 - **Airy**: Apart from the high-order `DOP853` method and `pyriccaticpp`, none produced an error within one order of magnitude of the tolerance setting, with the latter being a factor of 10 more accurate than the former.
 - **Stiff**: The analytic solution at the end of the solution interval in this example zero (to more than 100 digits).
-Therefore, computing a relative accuracy is meaningless; we plot the _absolute_ error, computed simply as the output of the given method at the end of the solution interval, instead.
+Therefore, computing a relative accuracy is meaningless. we plot the _absolute_ error, computed simply as the output of the given method at the end of the solution interval, instead.
 Due to a strong damping term in the equation, all solvers achieve low errors, but over extremely different runtimes.

 ![ivp_bench_err](/benchmarks/plots/ivp_bench_errs.png)